 Sitecore was one of the first CMSs on the market.
-The platform has spearheaded CMS adoption across two decades and has inspired many other tools currently disrupting the sector; however, just because a CMS has been around for a long time, doesn’t make it the best candidate for the job.
+The platform has spearheaded CMS adoption across two decades and has inspired many other tools currently disrupting the sector.

 Experience in the field is great, but in the CMS game, functionality really matters, and the ability to build a digital experience in minutes is something most users covet.

 Here we give users an overview of Agility CMS and another top headless CMS on the market to help you grasp the sometimes chaotic CMS ecosystem and its multiple vendors.

 In this showdown, we pitch Sitecore against Agility CMS and compare both CMSs to see which emerges victorious.
 Let’s start with the comparison.

 When we compare Agility CMS with Sitecore, it becomes evident that Agility's primary strength is how fast and easy it is to build something on the platform.
 Thanks to Agility CMS' headless architecture, users can build everything from blogs to virtual events to eCommerce experiences.

 Agility CMS enables businesses to build a foundation for their content and online ecosystem and scale it over time.
 Plus, Agility is omnichannel-ready, which gives users control over every aspect of their content across multiple platforms and channels.

 Unlike other CMSs out there, Agility CMS gives you the tools you need, out-of-the-box, which reduces the need for third-party integrations.
 Sitecore, on the contrary, albeit strong out of the box, but has been known to have a steeper learning curve than Agility CMS and other hybrid CMSs on the market.